Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 Figure \ref{fig:bundling} shows the same analysis conditional on the T/S dependency categories, namely One-dimensional, Sequential, Nested and Parallel models.
 The One-dimensional (Temporal and Spatial) and Sequential (T$\rightarrow$S and S$\rightarrow$T) models were grouped, as they display similar patterns.
 The Others category was excluded due to its high internal variability.
 One-dimensional and Nested models tend to rely on \textit{Reconstruction} errors without a Feature Extraction module, whereas Sequential models more often combine \textit{Prediction} errors with dedicated \textit{Spatio-Temporal} feature extraction.
 In all three cases, the joint proportion (One-dimensional: 27.88\%; Sequential: 29.51\%; Nested: 63.71\%) exceeds the proportion expected under independence (One-dimensional: 17.21\%; Sequential: 15.26\%; Nested: 46.61\%), showing that choices across dimensions are not independent.
 In contrast, Parallel structures typically include a \textit{Spatio-Temporal} module for feature extraction but exhibit no consistent pattern in Type.
 Within this configuration, all Type categories have the same joint proportion of 13.89\%.
 Thus, removing the Type dimension, the joint proportion rises to 55.26\%, compared to 46.18\% expected under independence.
 Overall, this analysis indicates that architectural design choices in MTSAD models are interdependent, forming coherent and consistent patterns that vary according to T/S dependency.
 However, unlike other dependency categories, Parallel structures lack a consistent pattern, suggesting a greater variability in how the categories are combined.
+Finally, it is worth noting that \textit{n.e.} (not explicit) entries do not reflect a limitation in taxonomy coverage but rather a reporting limitation in the categorized literature.
+This is particularly concerning for the Thresholding and Loss Function dimensions, which are critical components of any MTSAD approach.
+The lack of explicit reporting on these aspects compromises transparency and reproducibility in the research field.